kylebarron/suncalc-py/README.md

 [suncalc-js]: https://github.com/mourner/suncalc

-While other similar libraries exist, I didn't originally encounter any that met my requirements of being both openly-licensed and vectorized <sup>1</sup>
+While other similar libraries exist, I didn't originally encounter any that met my requirements of being openly-licensed vectorized, and simple to use <sup>1</sup>.

 ## Install